 Our patient accounts receivable is reported net of estimated explicit and implicit price concession to reflect the estimated consideration we expect to ultimately collect.
 These receivables are uncollateralized and consist of amounts due from the following sources: (i) state governments under their respective Medicaid programs ("Medicaid"), (ii) Managed Care providers of state government Medicaid programs ("Medicaid MCO"), (iii) commercial insurers, (iv) other government programs including Medicare and Tricare ("Medicare"), and (v) individual patients.
-We believe the collectability risk associated with our Medicaid accounts, which represented 16.1%, 31.7%, and 35.1% of our patient accounts receivable as of the end of fiscal years 2020, 2019, and 2018, respectively, is limited due to our historical collection rates from the related payers and the fact that the U.S. government is the payer.
-Similarly, we believe the collectability risk associated with our Medicaid MCO accounts, which represented 53.0%, 38.9% and 35.5% of our patient accounts receivable as of the end of fiscal years 2020, 2019, and 2018, respectively, is limited due to our historical collection rates from the related payers and the fact that the U.S. government is the payer.
-As of January 2, 2021 and December 28, 2019, there is no other single payer that accounts for more than 10% of our total outstanding patient accounts receivable.
+As of December 28, 2019 and December 29, 2018, there is no single payer that accounts for more than 10% of our total outstanding patient accounts receivable.
 Thus, we believe there are no other significant concentrations of receivables that would subject us to any significant credit risk in the collection of our patient accounts receivable.
+Our policy is to fully reserve for accounts which are aged at one-year or older.
+We write off accounts on a monthly basis once we have exhausted our collection efforts and deem an account to be uncollectible.
+We believe the collectability risk associated with our Medicaid accounts, which represented %, 31.7%, and 35.1% of our patient accounts receivable as of the end of fiscal years 2020, 2019, and 2018, respectively, is limited due to our historical collection rates from the related payers and the fact that the U.S. government is the payer.
+Similarly, we believe the collectability risk associated with our Medicaid MCO accounts, which represented %, 38.9% and 35.5% of our patient accounts receivable as of the end of fiscal years 2020, 2019, and 2018, respectively, is limited due to our historical collection rates from the related payers and the fact that the U.S. government is the payer.
 Changes in general economic conditions, patient accounting service center operations, payer mix, or federal or state governmental health care coverage could affect our collection of patient accounts receivable, cash flows and results of operations.
-See "Risk Factors-Risks Related to our Business and Industry" and "Risk Factors- Risks Related to Our Regulatory Framework."
-At January 2, 2021 and December 28, 2019, estimated explicit and implicit price concessions of \$55.4 million and \$44.3 million, respectively, had been recorded as reductions to accounts receivable balances to enable the Company to record revenues and accounts receivable at the estimated amounts the Company expected to collect.
+See "Risk Factors-Risks Related to our Business and Industry" and "Risk Factors-Risks Related to Our Regulatory Framework."
+During fiscal year 2020, fiscal year 2019, and fiscal year 2018, we recorded \$ million, \$44.3 million, and \$39.2 million respectively, in estimated contractual allowances and discounts and implicit price concessions.
+Our provision for bad debt expense and any related allowance for doubtful accounts is not significant as our payers are primarily commercial insurance and government insurance programs.